Ishikawa Sanshirō: Involvement with Heimin Shinbun

 Graduating from what is now Chuo University in 1902, he joined the Yorozu Chūhō newspaper.
 After the paper endorsed the idea of war with Russia in 1903, he resigned alongside Kōtoku Shūsui to form the anti-war socialist Heimin-sha group and its associated newspaper, the Heimin Shinbun.
 He contributed to the newspaper regularly, and the editor, Kōtoku, was sentenced to five months in prison for editorial responsibility in publishing Ishikawa's Appeal to Elementary School Teachers, an appeal against nationalism published in November 1904.

 In November 1905, after the end of the Russo-Japanese War, the Heimin-sha dissolved itself.
 In its wake, the socialist movement fractured into Christian and materialist factions.
 The former, led by figures including Ishikawa, Abe Isoo, and Kinoshita Naoe, formed the Shinkigen-sha group and its associated newspaper, Shinkigen.
 Materialists, including Kōtoku, created the Bonjinsha group and readily attacked Christianity.
 The divided anarchist movement reunited once more when Ishikawa agreed, after much persuasion, to support the publication of a new Heimin Shinbun newspaper in 1907, alongside Kōtoku.
 However, the newspaper would only last for three months, from January to April.

 The rift within the socialist movement between Christians and materialists was promptly replaced with a divide between advocates of a parliamentary approach and advocates of direct action.
 Ishikawa believed that engaging in constitutional politics was useless, and refused to participate in the Japan Socialist Party.
-He was imprisoned from 1907-8 for publishing pro-direct action speeches made by Kōtoku Shūsui in the Heimin Shinbun, and was jailed once more in 1910.
+He was imprisoned from 1907 to 1908 for publishing pro-direct action speeches made by Kōtoku Shūsui in the Heimin Shinbun, and was jailed once more in 1910.